 “Some of the habits we identified seem relatively innocent, but we’d urge people to pay attention next time they’re behind the wheel to see exactly how many of these habits they’re guilty of without even realising it – they may be surprised.
 We’ve conducted this study to stress the importance of paying proper attention when you’re driving, to ultimately make sure our roads are a safe place to be.”

 As part of this driver awareness campaign, we have also created a fun interactive online calculator which generates an individual’s driving statistics since they got their license and identifies their driving persona.
-Try it out here.
+Try out the calculator.